 To read more about the evidence behind our approach, visit our Empirical Rationale page.

-Although certain topics can be politically loaded, the goal of facilitating the use of empirical evidence in policy requires one to work across political boundaries in trusting, collegial relationships.
+Although certain topics can be politically loaded, facilitating the use of empirical evidence in policy requires one to work across political boundaries in trusting, collegial relationships.

 As such, a non-partisan approach is necessary, or one that strives to be apolitical and does not align with the political agenda of a specific political faction.
-Additionally, the RPC model should be implemented with a bipartisan approach by striving to engage equally with different political factions and often works on issues with bipartisan support (e.g., Republican and Democrat cosponsors on a bill).
+Additionally, the RPC model adheres to a bipartisan approach by engaging equally with different political parties and working on issues with bipartisan support (e.g., Republican and Democrat cosponsors on a bill).

 In the RPC, we define advocacy broadly as activities that promote policy action around a certain cause, issue, or agenda.
 This includes a range of activities, including educating legislators on research, lobbying, public demonstrations, etc. Although educational efforts often strive to minimize partisanship and may involve being an “honest broker” who describes research related to a range of policy options (rather than promoting a specific option), the emphasis on using research evidence to guide effective or cost-efficient policies are values that tend to guide this discourse.
-Therefore, we view educational efforts as part of the advocacy continuum, even if those efforts are not designed to promote or oppose specific policy solutions.
+Therefore, we view educational efforts as a type of advocacy, even if those efforts are not designed to promote or oppose specific policy solutions.